-Under the Truth in Repairs Act, which applies to repairs that cost more than \$100 but less than \$7,500, Minnesotans have the right to receive a written estimate from a repair shop before it begins any actual repair work.
+Under the Truth in Repairs Act, Minnesotans have the right to receive a written estimate from a repair shop before it begins any actual repair work.
 Obtain several estimates and compare costs before deciding upon a given shop.
 The shop is not supposed to perform unnecessary or unauthorized repairs.
 When you take a car in for an estimate, you should clearly explain to the shop that you do not want the shop to make any repairs until you have received and examined the written estimate.
 You may wish to document this request in writing at the shop to protect against potential disputes.
-A shop may impose an additional charge for making the estimate, including a charge for disassembly, diagnosis, and reassembly needed to make the estimate, if it tells you about the charge before the estimate is issued.
+The shop must also inform you of additional charges associated with making the written estimate or with the repair, such as diagnostic costs or charges for storage of the car.